 Eric resumed his summer job unloading hay for the neighboring farm.
 He enjoys the work and partnership with the Hughes and Nathan.
 But so far haying has been delayed by the weather as we have had rain, rain, rain.

 In mid-April I took a mis-step walking down the driveway to the barn resulting in a twinge in my left calf.
 After a weekend of sitting on bleachers watching Eric’s basketball games I was concerned about a possible blood clot as the pain moved up and down the back of my leg.
 When that was ruled out I gave it more time until I finally visited the doctor who suspected tendonitis and prescribed PT.
 After three weeks of regular stretching the Soleus ligament it has responded and feels normal.

 The fish in the pond are huge.
 Scout went nose to nose with one of the 34″ grass carp.

 For the 4th of July weekend we went canoe camping near Stillwater Reservoir.
 It was a short paddle to a unused campsite.
 Kathryn out-fished everyone else catching 5 bass and 1 sunfish.
-We credited her catch with the quality equipment that I was pretty sure she got from this site, which was also a website I so regularly frequented.

 Finally, with three consecutive dry days Eric got to unload hay and Troy Cole started on our outdoor projects; grading the top soil from the south pond, installing drainage tile, grading around the minnow pond, making a gateway access between the two pastures, digging a ditch to prevent flooding near cookout corner.